VemburajYadav/DeepLearningLagrangainVortexDynamics/README.md

 - The argument `--sigma_range` specifies the range of values for **core size** of vortex particles, from which the values are uniformly sampled from.
 Same applies for the `--viscosity` argument in the script for viscous flows.

 - The time step for numerical simulation is specified by the `-time_step` argument, which we set to 0.2 seconds throughout this work.
-Advancement of numerical simulation for a certain number of time steps is specified by the `--num_time_steps`.
+Advancement of numerical simulation for a certain number of time steps is specified by the `--num_time_steps` argument.

 ### Neural Network Training